house-of-code/android-kotlin-template-2/README.md

 - `ItemViewModel`, `SharedPreferencesViewModel`: View model executing use cases to perform actions.
 - `CachedItemRepository`, `RemoteItemRepository`: Two different implementations of repository from domain layer, accessed from `TemplateApp`.
 - `CacheDatabase`: Abstract class for creating caching database, exposes DAOs in `TemplateApp`.
+- `TemplateAppGlideModule`: Configuration of Glide image loading and caching.
+- `drawable/`, `layout/`, `menu/`, `values/`: Resource used by various parts of the system.

 Also make sure to take a look at all the example model classes, which are found here: